port-labs/sonarqube-coverage-example/README.md

 Place this example `.gitlab-ci.yml` file in your project's root folder

 ### Gitlab CI Variables
 To interact with Port using Gitlab CI Pipeline, you will first need to define your Port credentials [as variables for your pipeline](https://docs.gitlab.com/ee/ci/variables/index.html#define-a-cicd-variable-in-the-ui).
 Then, pass the defined variables to your ci pipeline script.
-This tutorial assumes that the id of your `repository` entities in Port corresponds to the actual name of your repository.
+This tutorial requires that the identifiers of your `repository` entities in Port corresponds to the actual name of your repository.
+This enables us to relate the `sonarqubeMetric` blueprint with the `repository` blueprint.

 The list of the required variables to run this pipeline are:
 - `PROJECT_KEY`